You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

 However, the analysis on analytics libraries discussed in Section \ref{sec:analytics-in-the-wild} led us to revise and extend the methodology (and the prototype) originally proposed in \cite{mobhide}.

+First, the previous methodology relied on a predefined list of well-known hosts of the analytics services.
+However, the difficulty in maintaining an updated list led to several false negatives in the preliminary experimental results.

+Thus, we revised the \methodname{} methodology by: i) extending the Privacy Detector Module with a keyword-based heuristic (c.f.
+Section \ref{sec:analytics-in-the-wild}) and ii) including a dedicated support element, called \textit{Analytics Domain DB}, that can dynamically update the mapping among the hostnames and the corresponding analytics services.

-The previous proposal envisaged the storage of the intercepted network requests in a buffer, carrying out the local DP anonymization, and subsequently their forwarding in blocks of $n$ requests.
-Thus, the original HideDroid prototype needed to intercept and hang a pool of open connections to analytics services to reach the desired block of requests to trigger the anonymization process.
+Also, the previous proposal envisaged the storage of the intercepted network requests in a buffer, carrying out the local DP anonymization and subsequently their forwarding in blocks of $n$ requests.
+Thus, the original \toolname{} prototype needed to intercept and hang a pool of open connections to analytics services to reach the desired block of requests to trigger the anonymization process.
 Unfortunately, the preliminary experimental evaluation showed that such behavior is hardly achievable in a real scenario.
 In detail, \toolname{} was unable to collect a sufficient number of events before the poll of connections expires due to protocol timeouts.
-Furthermore, the idea of dropping the original connections and starting new ones after the anonymization process was ineffective since the analytics clients within the app tried to re-connect and re-send the same set of events, resulting in an erroneous behavior and, in some cases, to the crash of the user app.
+Furthermore, the idea of dropping the original connections and starting new ones after the anonymization process was ineffective since the analytics clients within the app tried to re-connect and re-send the same set of events, resulting in an erroneous behavior and, in some cases, to the crash of the app.

-To overcome this problem, in this paper, we propose a revisited version of the \methodname{} methodology, where each request is intercepted, anonymized, and forwarded sequentially.
+To overcome this problem, we also revised the \methodname{} anonymization pipeline, where each request is intercepted, anonymized, and forwarded sequentially.
 In detail, the new methodology exploits the local DP technique by defining a perturbation function $R$ (see Section \ref{sec:anonymization}) on the history of previous events for the same hostname rather than on a block of new intercepted events.